 This is not to say that he was without principles.
 At outset of the council, he strongly affirmed that the essence of Catholic doctrine and morals would not change to suit modern tastes.
 He had strong convictions about modesty in dress, and he frequently reminded those who forgot.
-In his opening speech, he included strong criticism of those “prophets of doom” who saw nothing but sin and danger in the modern age.
+In his speech opening the Second Vatican Council, he included strong criticism of those “prophets of doom” who saw nothing but sin and danger in the modern age.

 Yet he was always able to distinguish persons from their actions or ideas, and recognize the human dignity of everyone.
 His affirming smile let people know that he found something delightful in them, the goodness of God that could not be obscured by their sins or politics.
 He was always able quickly to find some common ground and build rapport.

-He was not liberal or conservative.
+He was neither liberal nor conservative.
 He was just Angelo Roncalli, priest of Jesus Christ.
 The conservatives loved him because of his traditional piety.
 The liberals claimed him because he was open to change.

 Pope John’s ability to get erstwhile enemies talking was part of why the Holy Spirit was able to use him to make Vatican II happen.
 He made progressives and traditionalists sit down at the same table and work together.
 When some wished to submit their resignations, he refused with a smile and told them it was their duty to listen to each other and collaborate for the glory of God.